baryyyy/rynsDev/README.md

 ### Hi, Im ryns, 15 years old, Developer for 3 years.

-- 🔭 I’m currently working on [Discord-Manager](https://www.npmjs.com/package/discord-manager)
+- 🔭 I’m currently working on a new NPM package!

 ## 💻 Programming languages: